NickBrighten/NBSCrypto/README.md

 <br/>

 # Integration
-It is possible to use the `.framework` or `.xcframework` in both Objective-C and Swift.
+It is possible to use the `.framework` or `.xcframework` in both Swift and Objective-C.

 To integrate the `.framework` or `.xcframework` into an Objective-C project, you can use our guide: [Integrate NBSCrypto to an Objective-C Project](https://github.com/NickBrighten/NBSCrypto/tree/main/Integrate_into_Objective-C.md) and to integrate it into a Swift project, you can use our guide: [Integrate NBSCrypto to an Swift Project](https://github.com/NickBrighten/NBSCrypto/tree/main/Integrate_into_Swift.md).
 #